Bed bugs are one of the most stressful pests to deal with — and getting rid of them takes patience and repeated effort.

 What Are Bedbugs?

-Bedbugs are insects that feed on blood, especially human blood.
-They live as close to us as possible so that they're never far from their food.
+Bedbugs are insects that feed on blood, especially human blood, feeding every 5 days on average using a proboscis through which they pierce the skin of their host and inject an anaesthetic.
+They live as close to us as possible so that they're never far from their food, despite being able to survive for prolonged periods without eating.

 As disgusting as bedbugs are, it's important to know a bit about them if you want to be able to get rid of them.